vendetta-labs/vendetta-markets-contracts/contracts/fixed-odds-market/README.md

 ### Create Market
 - [X] It properly creates a market
-- [X] It cant create a market if sender isnt the admin
 - [X] It cant create a market if no seed liquidity is provided
+- [X] It cant create a market with invalid fee spread odds
+- [X] It cant create a market with invalid max bet risk factor
+- [X] It cant create a market with invalid seed liquidity amplifier
+- [X] It cant create a market with invalid initial odds

 ### Place Bet
 - [X] It properly accepts bets